nikomatsakis/broad-25/index.md

 ???

 To be honest, I don't know!
 I was surprised and rather delighted to receive the invitation.

+Before coming here, the main thing I knew about the Broad was that it was not pronounced "broad".

+As an I feel like living in Massachusetts is basically a series of learning how to pronounce things.

+You know what I mean.
+Gloucester, Gloucester.

+Broad, Broad.

+Heck, if you live in Somerville, there is a Jaques St, which of courses is pronounced Jack-ees.

+Anyway, I've been wanting to learn more about scientific computing for a while now, so I was pretty excitied to see the invite come by.
+I figured this was an opportunity I couldn't pass up.

 ---